LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Both the method and embedding are A-stable; additionally the method is L-stable (this is the implicit portion of the 5th order ARK5(4)8L[2]SA method from :cite:p:`KenCarp:19`).

+.. versionchanged:: x.y.z

+   Made the implicit portion of the default 5th order additive method

 .. only:: html